Internet in New Zealand: Fixed wireless

-One NZ offers a fixed wireless service provided over LTE/HSPA+ in rural areas under the government-subsidized Rural Broadband Initiative scheme.
+One NZ offers a fixed wireless service provided over 4G and 5G in rural areas under the government-subsidized Rural Broadband Initiative scheme.
 As a condition of the subsidy, One NZ also wholesales this service to other retailers.
-One NZ also offers a fixed wireless service in urban areas with monthly plans up to 600 GB over 4G and an Unlimited plan over 5G.
+One NZ also offers a fixed wireless service in urban areas with monthly plans over 4G and 5G.

 Spark (and low cost brand Skinny) also offer a fixed wireless service over 4G (5G is offered at no extra cost for eligible customers) in both urban and rural areas.
 Spark began moving low usage customers off copper connections onto the fixed wireless service in 2017.
 Spark and low cost brand Skinny offer an unlimited fixed wireless plan.
 As of Feb 2018 there were 104,000 customers on Spark's fixed wireless service.

-Woosh offered a fixed wireless service in Southland until 1 July 2016.
+Woosh once offered a fixed wireless service in Southland until 1 July 2016 when it closed the business.
 It used a proprietary TDD-CDMA technology by IP Wireless that was no longer supported by vendors.
 The maximum speed was 1.6 Mbit/s.

 There are Wireless Internet Service Providers (WISPs) covering regional rural areas, with about 40,000 customers.
 They typically use the unlicensed 2.4 and 5.8 GHz bands.
 WISPA-NZ – or more fully the Wireless Internet Service Providers Association of New Zealand Inc – was established in January 2017.
 They received funding for expansion in August 2017 from the governments RBI2 program.